RULES

 Changes submitted after the entry change deadline will incur a $5 change fee per update.
 Changes requested on site at the event will incur a $10 change fee per update.
 To avoid additional fees, all edits should be completed by the designated deadline.
 Competitive level changes are not permitted at the event, with the sole exception of adjustments made by ID Dance Competitions to promote a fair and balanced competitive environment.
 In these cases, routines or dancers may only be leveled up, at ID’s discretion.
 Category changes may be accepted on site for a $10 fee per change.

 Dancers may opt out of Friday morning performances and request a later performance time on Friday without impacting award eligibility.
-All dancers who perform later in the day will remain fully eligible for all awards, as the first award ceremonies will not take place until 4:00 PM on Friday.
+All dancers who perform later in the day will remain fully eligible for all awards as long as they perform in their awards session.

 Studios may submit schedule requests during registration; however, ID Dance Competitions cannot guarantee any schedule requests.
 Our scheduling team makes every effort to accommodate requests while maintaining fairness and overall event flow.